chriswooten/football/README.md

 ### Startup
 1. Rookie draft determined randomly and will be third-round reversal draft.
 See [Startup Rookie Draft](#startup-rookie-draft)
 2. Free agent draft will be auction draft and take place live for 10 rounds and then proceed online, blind bidding on up to 10 players per day.
-3. If you run out of when processing blind bids to process a certain bid, you're highest value bids that you can afford will be prioritized.
+3. If you run out of money when processing blind bids to process a certain bid, you're highest value bids that you can afford will be prioritized.
 4. If you run out of money completely during the blind bids, you will not be able to nominate players.

 ### Rookie Draft